vincom2/advent-of-code-2022/README.md

 - `process "input.txt"` (part 1)
 - `process2 "input.txt"` (part 2)

+for directories containing a `.cm` file, replace `use "dayN.sml"` above with `CM.make "sources.cm"`.

 for directories containing a `.mlb` file, you can also
 - run `mlton foo.mlb`
 - run `./foo input.txt partX`